qteatime/kate/docs/dev-manual.md

 - **Does your game work offline?** — If your game can't work with just the files you add to the cartridge, and needs to download or upload additional content elsewhere, Kate does not support it currently.
 Restricted network access is coming in a future version, but it'll still be heavily policed to protect players' privacy and security.

-- **Does your game look reasonable in 800x480?** — Kate has a 800x480 (5:3) screen, many games can be upscaled or downscaled to that size, then padded with black bars on the side.
-But if your game is designed for portrait mode, it might not have enough space to make the text and graphics readable.
+- **Does your game look reasonable in 800x480?** — Kate has a 800x480 (5:3) screen.
+Many games can be upscaled or downscaled to that size, then padded with black bars on the side.
+But if your game is designed for portrait mode, it might not have enough real screen space to make the text and graphics readable.

 - **Does your game work without dangerous APIs?** — Kate currently does not support access to microphone, camera, geolocation, and any other API that poses a privacy risk if misused.
 Some of these are planned for future versions, but there's significant work needed on ensuring that they respect players privacy and mitigate as much potential damage as possible.